 Bluetooth Low Energy (BLE)

-BLE RTLS supports scalable indoor tracking and zone-based visibility.
-It is often used for room-level tracking, staff and asset visibility, patient flow, and other use cases where cost-effective coverage across broad areas is important.
+BLE supports scalable indoor tracking across large facilities at a lower infrastructure cost than UWB.
+It provides zone or room-level accuracy, which is sufficient for most asset visibility, staff workflow, patient flow, and monitoring use cases.
+Because BLE is built into nearly every modern mobile device and tag platform, it also offers the broadest ecosystem compatibility.
 The Bluetooth Special Interest Group (Bluetooth SIG) governs the BLE standard.
 See how Litum uses BLE in staff workflow and wander management.

 RFID